Unit Operations Lab

 The facility boasts 6,500 square feet and a three-story open bay dedicated to chemical-processing education.

-The laboratory features 18 bench and pilot-plant-scale unit-operations experiments focused on pumping fundamentals, heat exchange, membrane separation, kinetics, liquid extraction, vacuum drying, and flow measurement, among other chemical processes.
+The laboratory features 13 bench and pilot-plant-scale unit-operations experiments focused on heat exchange, membrane separation, kinetics, liquid extraction, vacuum drying, and flow measurement, among other chemical processes.
 Students gain hands-on experience with two fully automated pilot plants.
-They include a three-story distillation column (solvent recovery unit) and a two-story batch reactor.
-The PSCC is equipped with a DeltaVTM control system and OSI Soft-PIdataTM historian and retrieval software.

 This unique facility affords students the opportunity to learn in a real-world chemical-processing work environment providing a practical, hands-on experience.
-Two exciting capstone courses for chemical engineering seniors are based on the lab.
+Two exciting capstone courses for chemical engineering seniors, along with part of the process control lab, take place in the lab.
 These courses allow students to build teamwork skills in a state-of-the-art learning complex.
 Process safety is emphasized in the laboratory.

 Multistory Learning Complex

-Steel-toe boots, safety glasses, and hard hats are required in this real-world chemical-processing-focused laboratory.
+Safety glasses and hard hats are required at all times in this real-world chemical-processing-focused laboratory.
 The complex offers over 6,500 square feet of learning area in a multistory arrangement.

 Hands-On Chemical Engineering Education